Berwin Leighton Paisner (London)

 BLP does have an enviable client list, including such household names as Canary Wharf, Hermes, Shell, Tesco, The Football Association and Thames Water.
-International expansion continues apace: the firm has offices in Paris, Brussels, Singapore and more recently set up shop in Abu Dhabi and Moscow.
-It also has an alliance of "best friend" agreements with a number of foreign firms.
+It has expanded internationally: the firm has offices in Paris, Brussels, Singapore and more recently set up shop in Abu Dhabi and Moscow.
+It also has an alliance of 'best friend' agreements with a number of foreign firms.

 The firm wins points for taking training and development seriously: it has a firm-exclusive LPC at ULaw, and, err, has previously sent trainees on a “fellowship” course at the Sandhurst military academy.
 A trainee responding to RollOnFriday's 2015 Firm of the Year survey praised the "High quality of work

 " on offer.
 Another said there was, "Excellent training and support